 - Roadway hazards – Even when a truck is perfectly maintained, the truck does not surpass its weight requirements and the driver is operating the truck safely, a tire blowout can still occur.
 When the roads have potholes, the pavement is uneven, the road has debris on it, tires can sustain damage and be at risk for a blowout.

 While cities have a responsibility to maintain the roads, truck companies and truck drivers have a responsibility to regularly inspect and properly maintain the tires.
 If you have sustained injuries in a truck accident caused by a tire blowout, contact an attorney immediately to help determine the cause and find out what your rights are in the situation.

-Koonz McKenney Johnson & DePaolis LLP is a personal injury law firm that helps injury victims in Washington, D.C., Virginia and Maryland.
+Koonz McKenney Johnson & DePaolis LLP is a personal injury law firm that helps injury victims.
 We help those injured due to truck accidents, car crashes, bicycle accidents and pedestrian accidents.
-Call us today to speak to an experienced accident attorney.
+Contact us today to speak to an experienced accident attorney.